wp-plugins/wp-fanfiction-and-writing-archive-basic/readme.txt

 2. Dashboard > Writings > Categories.
 Set up the categories that writers will be posting to.
 Example: fiction, non-fiction, poetry.
 Example 2: Fandom 1, Fandom 2, Fandom 3, etc.

 == Changelog ==
+Version 1.2.8
+Changelog:
 Updated changelog for version 1.2.7 and updated installation and setup instructions.

+Version 1.2.7
+Changelog:
+We pre-filled the setup choices so that the plugin doesn't need customization.
+NOTE: You do need to create pages using shortcodes.
+Please follow the set-up instructions.
+Also, we made the plugin rtMedia compatible.

 == Upgrade Notice ==
 We cleaned up some settings and updated readme.